 They send aides to negotiate with the vice president of the United States.

-Uh there they they won't budge an inch Because they just hate him so much, even though the president reasonable, negotiating, offer the offering them things that they say that they wanted for years, including supporting building a wall and sounding like Trump just a few short years ago.
+They won't budge an inch because they just hate him so much, even though the president, reasonable, negotiating, offering them things that they say that they wanted for years, including supporting building a wall and sounding like Trump just a few short years ago.

-And the pre and I said when he was running, I said he's gonna govern as a conservative.
+And I said when he was running, I said he's going to govern as a conservative.

-And that he was gonna keep his promises on Supreme Court justices on tax cuts and ending burdensome regulation.
+And that he was going to keep his promises on Supreme Court justices, on tax cuts, and ending burdensome regulation.

 Some of you doubted that Trump would do all of these things.